 Will vodka kick me out of ketosis?

 Vodka has zero carbs, so vodka in theory is okay on keto.
 “If someone has a chronic disease diagnosis, I would say no we do not need the stress on the liver/body but If you are a healthy person on keto who likes a drink now and then technically it is ok.
 I think what vodka is often mixed with might be the issue for keto people,” says Evans.
-If you have hard liquer, keep it simple or with water or soda water, not sugary mixes.
+If you have hard liquor, keep it simple or with water or soda water, not sugary mixes.

-Is asparatame bad for keto?
+Is aspartame bad for keto?

-You can have asparatame on keto but it isn’t good for you, so steer clear.
+You can have aspartame on keto but it isn’t good for you, so steer clear.
 “It seems aspartame/phenylalanine is absorbed quickly, into the blood stream and because of this and the amount some people consume becomes an excitotoxin.
 This neuroimbalance can impact hormones including serotonin in some people even with just one diet soda,” says Evans.

 Is stevia and monk fruit keto friendly?

 Yes, both are keto-friendly and common.
 You can use both when making baked goods or cooking at home and you can enjoy products containing them.
 They have a glycemic index of zero and will not disrupt ketosis.